|Home Music Gigs News Gallery Contact Guestbook Links|

 Through all the years Stephen kept his solo career going alongside the group and duo work and still does so to this day.
 However, his wife, Pernille, brought back from a tour of Denmark, (payback for the viking raids) has joined him on the road as well as in life, and so the duo the Quiggs continue a long tradition of singing and touring.
 This is just a quick snapshot of Stephen's 40 years on the road, here's to many more...

-Here is a link to a review of a concert in Hilldale.
+Here is a link to a review of a concert by the Quiggs in Hilldale.

-Duo CD Release from Pernille & Stephen Quigg!
+Previous CD Release from Pernille & Stephen Quigg

 The album containing 15 songs was recorded through a relatively short period of time between October 2014 and March 2015 at Ian McCalman's studio Kevock Digital.
 The songs were recorded as 'live' as possible, with only a few extra harmonies and some instrumentation added afterwards.